Limited-Print-World/digital-ocean-site-template/md/CONTRIBUTING.md

     - attempting to check/pull current git, requires an SSH key to auth the call. (***NOTE:*** keys need to be managed better)

+# Running

+`run.sh` script is only built to run on linux, needs to be run in a vm container or an equivalnt `run.bat` needs to be made for windows testing.

+Another solution is to use [cygwin](https://cygwin.com/) or Windows Subsystem for Linux if you're upgraded to Windows 11.

+Windows did not allow easy venv use for Python and this is hosted on a Linux Server anyway.

+- most precursor actions (dependecy install/ server startup) are built into the `run.sh` file
+- a `.venv` file is created to keep python from breaking the Operating Sytem
+    - in case of strange err, usually after depenency install, delete `.venv` folder to renew python environment.
+- additional bash defintions is contained in the `./bash/` folder

+the script starts a Univcorn instance (favored with FastAPI for uptime) which will reflect any static site changes once saved to disk and browser refreshed.

+most top level routes are split off into `./routes/` with `html` serving the home and most of the `./templates/` directory.

+# Developing

+    My Environment

+- Github/GithubDesktop
+- VS Code
+    Routines
+- upload after finishing, just note whatever you did.

+    General Notes
+- add any `pip` installs to the `./requiremnts.txt` folder.
+- add any System dependencies you find are needed to the `./bash/depends.txt`
+- if you do add a dependcy try to add it to this list, with the same sort of note structure.

+**ALL** commits should be to the `dev` branch on git hub, so they can be reviewed